suraj5424/Sudoku-Puzzle-Identifier-and-Solver/README.md

 - **Training Data**: A dataset of **50,000 pairs** of images, where each pair consists of a partially filled Sudoku image and its completely filled counterpart. 🔄
 - **Test Data**: A set of **10,000 images** of partially filled Sudoku puzzles for evaluation. 🔍

-Here's the updated version of the **Methodology** section for Task 2 in your Sudoku Solver project documentation.
-This incorporates your specified steps about using a pre-trained digit recognition model based on the MNIST dataset.
-I’ve added plenty of emojis for an engaging touch!

----

 ## Methodology 🛠️